How Much Is Pet Insurance in New York?

 blueCheck icon

-Get the New York's best cheap pet insurance by researching many companies, finding the right coverage level for your furry companion and comparing multiple quotes.
+Get New York's best cheap pet insurance by researching multiple companies, finding the right coverage level for your pet and comparing quotes.

 How Much Does Pet Insurance Cost in New York?

-Pet insurance costs average $378 annually for cats and $697 for dogs in New York, making it 9% more expensive than the national average for both pet types. your pet's breed and age, along with your coverage choice, can make prices vary.
+Pet insurance costs average $378 annually for cats and $697 for dogs in New York, making it 9% more expensive than the national average for both pet types.
+Your pet's breed and age, along with your coverage choice, affect prices.

 Cat$32$378